Finding the Right Bipolar Disorder Treatment

 Mood stabilizers are the first line of treatment for most people with bipolar disorder.
 The two most common examples are lithium (Lithobid) and valproic acid (Depakote).
 These drugs will usually control both mania and depression, but they may have side effects such as:

 Lithium can alter thyroid hormone levels in some people.
 If you have abnormal thyroid function, be sure to have your thyroid hormone levels checked regularly to avoid dangerously high or low thyroid levels.
-To get the most benefits with the fewest side effects, work with your doctor to find the right drug and dosage.
+To maximize drug benefits with the fewest side effects, work with your doctor to find the right drug and dosage.

-If a mood stabilizer does not relieve your symptoms, or if you have hallucinations (hearing, seeing, or believing things that are not real), your doctor may add an atypical antipsychotic to your treatment regimen.
+If a mood stabilizer does not relieve your symptoms, or if you have hallucinations (hearing, seeing, or believing things that are not real), your doctor may add a different type of medication, an atypical antipsychotic, to your treatment regimen.
 Common examples include olanzapine (Zyprexa) and aripiprazole (Abilify).
 Side effects of these drugs usually go away within a few days.
 Your doctor can help you manage side effects.
 They include:

 Mood stabilizers usually treat depression and mania, but sometimes depression lingers.
 Your doctor may add an antidepressant medication like bupropion (Wellbutrin) or paroxetine (Paxil) to get depression under control.
 You almost always take antidepressants aong with a mood stabilizer to prevent triggering manic symptoms.
 Side effects are usually mild but can include: